ETH Zurich, Department of Computer Science

 The simple photo style with monochrome color backgrounds corresponds with the object stills but light and colors are adapted to delicate skin tones and individual expression.
 This portrait stile is typical for the Department of Computer Science and can easily be reproduced with very little effort.

-The characteristic visual language is experienced across all media: From static publications such as brochures, study guides, flyers or media releases to interactive channels such as websites or social media.
+The characteristic visual language is experienced across all media: From static publications such as brochures, study guides or flyers to interactive channels such as websites or social media.
 In addition we build an extensive image pool that keeps growing over time.

 Visual language | Department brochure | Masters brochures | Study guides | Photographer briefing | Picture editing | Image pool